briansunter/graph/site/src/content/logseq/five-minute-journal.md

 1. What’s the best thing you’ve got going on in your life at the moment?

-2. What incredibly common thing have you never ?
+2. What incredibly common thing have you never done?

 3. What has taken you the longest to get good or decent at?